EmberHeavyIndustries/HID2AMI/README.md

 ## **REV 2.0 board**

-HID2AMI Rev. 2.0 board (released in Autumn 2022) upgrades previous versions by adding capability of supporting Mousewheel and CD32 protocols.
+HID2AMI Rev. 2.0 board (released in Autumn 2022) upgrades previous versions by adding capability of supporting Mousewheel and CD32 protocols, in a smaller compact shape.

 Current firmware v2.0.0 act in the very same way of v1.x.x, with Mousewheel an CD32 support which will be added in future releases.

 ![Image of HID2AMI-06](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Pics/HID2AMIv2.jpg)!